ashrafalaghbari/ashrafalaghbari/README.md

 ## About Me
-I am a data scientist, analyst, and engineer with a strong passion for AI applications and expertise in MLOps.
-My goal is to leverage my programming skills and data analysis expertise to develop innovative solutions.
+I am a data scientist, petroleum engineer, and analyst with a strong passion for AI applications and expertise in MLOps.
+My goal is to leverage my engineering, programming skills and data analysis expertise to develop innovative solutions.

 - 🔭 I’m currently exploring the intersection of AI and MLOps